BernardoABDamasceno/MDJ-GigaGun/README.md

 ## Important for MOJO:
 # (order of importance from up to down)

- - some objects make the player start stutter walking (BUG)
+ - some objects make the player start stutter walking (BUG) (new update makes it less likely but its still there)

  - parameterizar tudo como deve de ser (REVIEW)

- - player velocity while falling seems more linear than accelerating over time due to gravity (REVIEW)

  - grenades sometimes pass thru ground (requires checking in new map) (BUG)